OpenMage/documentation/modules/more.rst

 More Modules
 ============

-Some more Modules, which we did not put into a an own category yet, some are also just placeholders waiting to be filled with module suggestions.
+Some more Modules we think are good.

 Cron Scheduling
 ***************